omarshaarawi/loadbalancer/README.md

 ## How it works

-**Server selection:** Pick d servers at random, score them using `RIF × Latency`, send the request to whoever has the lowest score.
+**Server selection (HCL - Hot-Cold Lexicographic):** Pick d servers at random, calculate RIF threshold at QRIF quantile (default 0.84).
+Classify servers as "hot" (high RIF) or "cold" (low RIF).
+If any cold servers exist, pick the one with lowest latency.
+If all are hot, pick the one with lowest RIF.

 **Health checks:** Background goroutine pings all servers on a timer.
 Dead servers get removed from rotation.